AdamCSmithCWS/Black_Tern_Moisture_BBS/README.md

-# Wetland_bird_trends_moisture
+# Black Tern trends and annual fluctuations

-## Collaborative project to separate annual fluctuations in wetland bird abundance from longer-term non-linear patterns in population change
+## Separating annual fluctuations in Black Tern bird abundance from longer-term non-linear patterns in population change

 Using data from the North American Breeding Bird Survey for Black Tern and annual covariates of moisture/drought, we modeled annual fluctuations and long-term population change.